Who can provide a reference?

 Where a candidate currently works, or has previously worked, for the University, it is important that the department offering employment is fully aware of all the circumstances in which a person has previously left another department.

 Before making an offer of employment in these circumstances, heads of department, departmental administrators or HR managers must take up a basic reference from the head, administrator or other appropriately senior member of the previous employing department.
 All candidates are advised of this requirement on the University's Jobs website.
 This must be done in addition to taking references from the individuals cited as referees by the job applicant.
 Past difficult cases have often featured references being given by colleagues rather than the head or administrator so it is important that basic employment details, including reason for leaving, are sought from an appropriately senior role-holder.

 Heads and administrators responding to such requests for references must disclose all the relevant and material facts and information, especially where problems or difficulties have been experienced with the person's conduct or capability.
+Where the employee has not yet completed their probation period at the date the reference is given (ie not the date of the end of the notice period), the referee should disclose the length of probation period which remains and whether this period has been extended, together with information about any performance issues which might have caused the probation period to be extended or failed.
 Where a department employs a person whose departure from a previous department has been problematic and has involved considerable management and personnel resources, the employing department will be directly responsible for the costs associated with addressing any similar employment difficulties should they recur.